 Learning coding skills will make your life as a web designer that much easier

-In every industry, becoming fluent with the essential tools is the first step towards the success.
-You cannot expect to be a successful web designer without knowing the industry standard tools.
+In every industry, becoming fluent with the essential tools is the first step towards success.
+You cannot expect to be a successful web designer without knowing the industry-standard tools.

 But since web design is a broad discipline, web designers have to be familiar with different aspects of design such as:

 Prototyping.
 Prototyping is a cornerstone of web design.
 When web designers have solid prototyping skills, they don’t have to wait for the final web design to validate their assumptions; instead, they can validate their design decisions within minutes.
-Check Mockplus, a powerful tool for prototyping.
+Mockplus RP, a powerful tool for prototyping.
 Using Mockplus its possible to create a fully-interactive prototype in minutes.